greatpresident/sofa_alert/README.md

   1. Add it on your Chrome:
     Chrome > Extensions > Load unpacked extension... > select the folder.
   2. Sign in Renren.com.
-  3. Click the sofa icon in the upper right conner, Bazinga!
+  3. Click the sofa icon in the upper right conner.
+Bazinga!
   4. If nothing interesting, scroll the Renren web page and click the icon again.